Enimien/project_1_healthcare/README.md

 <img width="886" alt="image" src="https://github.com/Enimien/project_1_healthcare/assets/166356675/db3f7d7f-5a91-4bb8-a4ef-c1e234bad2da">
 <img width="948" alt="image" src="https://github.com/Enimien/project_1_healthcare/assets/166356675/cc54558e-5ba1-41df-8775-abe9712a46a5">

-The pie chart shows that a large portion of users' daily activity time is spent in sedentary and lightly active states.
+**Description:** The pie chart shows that a large portion of users' daily activity time is spent in sedentary and lightly active states.
 These two categories together make up the majority of the pie chart, very active and fairly active minutes make up a smaller portion of the pie chart.
 The line chart shows peak activity times in the late morning and late afternoon, with low activity during typical sleep hours and early afternoon rest periods, this resonates the findings in question in earlier questions.
 The two charts complements each other suggest the same pattern, and provide insights for designing features such as targeted reminders or fitness programs during peak low activity times to encourage users to do more moderate to vigorous activities in their daily routine and potentially boost overall health.

 <img width="795" alt="image" src="https://github.com/Enimien/project_1_healthcare/assets/166356675/97c79981-74dd-49dc-a251-0baa58e42664">
 <img width="1522" alt="image" src="https://github.com/Enimien/project_1_healthcare/assets/166356675/38982f34-0ed1-42e4-b0f0-80821c93ed82">

-Description:
+**Description:**
 There's really strong correlation between 'Total Minutes In Bed' and 'Total Minutes Asleep', the x value is 0.87.
 The more calories you burnt during the day, the faster you will get to asleep.